-- 18. The second main tash given to the Committee on Trade in Industrial Products by the CONTRACTING PARTIES in 1967 was to prepare an objective analysis of the tariff situation as it would be when all Kennedy Round concessions had been fully implemented.
-In conjunction with the material assembled on non-tariff barriers, this study will enable the Committee to discharge its general mandate which is to explore the opportunities for further progress in the liberalization of international trade. - 19.
-Work on the tariff study has been initated by the secretariat, under the guidance of a Group of Technical Experts, in May 1968, and has now reached a stage at which the first analytical tabulations can be expected shortly.
+18. The second main task given to the Committee on Trade in Industrial Products by the CONTRACTING PARTIES in 1967 was to prepare an objective analysis of the tariff situation as it would be when all Kennedy Round concessions had been fully implemented.
+In conjunction with the material assembled on non-tariff barriers, this study will help the Committee to discharge its general mandate which is to explore the opportunities for further progress in the liberalization of international trade.

+19. Work on the tariff study has been initated by the secretariat, under the guidance of a Group of Technical Experts, in May 1968, and has now reached a stage at which the first analytical tabulations can be expected shortly.

-Substantial technical and methodological difficulties had to be resolved before the post-Kennedy Round tariff rates, along with 1964 and 1967 or 1968 trade data, of nine countries and the EEC could be put on computer tapes in a form suitable for comparative tabulations.
-Canada will be added to the study early in 1970 when 1969 trade data become available.
+Substantial technical and methodological difficulties had to be resolved before the post-Kennedy Round tariff rates, along with 1964 and 1967 or 1968 trade data, of nine countries1 and the EEC could be put on computer tapes in a form suitable for comparative tabulations.
+In order to be included in the study Canada has prepared a concordance relating its tariff to the Brussels Nomenclature but technical considerations preclude the use of trade data for years prior to 1969.
+Canada will therefore be added to the study early in 1970 when 1969 trade data becomes available.
 Work on including South Africa has already been started by the secretariat and preparations are being made to include Australia and New Zealand, if possible also in the course of 1970.

-- 20. At the June 1969 meeting of the full Committee, a number of contracting parties emphasized the need for the tariff and trade data to be presented in a form suitable for an analysis of the particular trade problems faced by the developing countries.
-Special emphasis was laid on the need to analyze the effects on trade of the differentials prevailing between tariffs on primary materials and tariffs on the semi-finished and finished manufactures made of such materials. - 21.
-At a meeting held in October 1969 the tariff experts considered three specific proposals for a classification of tariff and trade data by meaningful industrial groups which would be further sub-divided by the degree of processing or, where appropriate, characteristic end-use of the products.
-The general features of such a classification system have been agreed upon and only a few details of presentation in terms of sectoral and sub-sectoral averages remain to be settled by the expert group in its meeting on 8-10 December 1969. - 22.
-When the last technical problems have been settled, the secretariat will proceed to make and submit to the Committee three comparative analytical tabulations:
+20. At the June 1969 meeting of the full Committee, a number of contracting parties emphasized the need for the tariff and trade data to be presented in a form suitable for an analysis of the particular trade problems faced by the developing countries.
+Special emphasis was laid on the need to analyze the effects on trade of the differentials prevailing between tariffs on primary materials and tariffs on the semi-finished and finished manufactures made of such materials.

+21. At a meeting held in October 1969 the tarilf experts considered three specific proposals for a classification of tariff and trade data by meaningful industrial groups which would be further sub-divided by the degree of processing or, where appropriate, characteristic end-use of the products.
+An appropriate classification system has been established.

-Summary Tabulation I, giving tariff and trade information for the countries included in the study on the level of BTN headings; Summary Tabulation II, giving tariff averages for twenty-three categories sub-divided into about 100 sub-categories of imports; and, finally, Summary Tabulation III, grouping tariff items of particular export interest to developing countries and giving sectoral and sub-sectoral tariff averages applying to these products.
-In view of the fact that the experts do not recommend that the Committee begin its analysis before Canada is included in the tabulations and of the fact that the Canadian data will become available to the secretariat only in March or April, the tabulations can be distributed to the Committee only in May or June.
-At that time the Committee will be in a position to draw conclusions with regard to the tariff situation as it will be when the Kennody Round concessions are fully implemented and should recommend further action in the field of tariffs.
+22. On the basis of the work by the Expert Group, the secretariat will proceed to make and submit to the Committee three comparative analytical tabulations: Summary Tabulation I, giving tariff and trade information for the countries included in the study on the level of BTN headings; Summary Tabulation II, giving tariff averages for twenty-three categories sub-divided into 119 subcategories of imports; and, finally, Summary Tabulation III, grouping tariff items of particular export interest to developing countries and giving sectoral and sub-sectoral tariff averages applying to these products.
+These tabulations can be distributed to the Committee in May or June.
+The Committee expressed the hope that all participants will be covered in the tabulations.
+At that time the Committee will be in a position to draw conclusions with regard to the tariff situation as it will be when the Kennedy Round concessions are fully implemented and to recommend further action in the field of tariffs.

-1 The United States, United Kingdom, Japan, Sweden, Denmark, Norway, Finland, Switzerland and Austria.
+1The United States, United Kingdom, Japan, Sweden, Denmark, Norway, Finland, Switzerland and Austria.